-By the way, if you could see them both stars and planets from outer space, both would shine steadily.
+If you could see stars and planets from outer space, both would shine steadily.
 There’d be no atmosphere to disturb the steady streaming of their light.